italicize/italicize.github.io/basic-table-style.md

    1. Click twice to clear the check box for "Allow row to break across pages."
    1. Click the Cell tab.
    1. For the vertical alignment, click Bottom.
-   1. (Optional) Click Options.
-   1. Click to clear the check box for "Same as the whole table."
-   1. For Top type 0.02&quot;, for Bottom type 0.02&quot;, for Left type 0.02&quot;, and for Right type 0.04&quot;.
-   1. Click OK.
    1. Click OK.
 1. Click OK.
 1. Click the Insert menu.